ymdatta/SimplyClip/README.md

 ### Phase 4 : SimplyClip 4.0:

 - [x] Revamped summarization protocol with state of art model for clipboard content.
 Summarization now works!
-- [x] Citation fetching for a given DOI in APA format
+- [x] Citation fetching for a given DOI in APA format.
-- [x] Citation fetching for a given DOI in BibiTex format
+- [x] Citation fetching for a given DOI in BibiTex format.
-- [x] Citation fetching for a given DOI in Chicago author date format
+- [x] Citation fetching for a given DOI in Chicago author date format.
-- [x] Citation fetching for a given DOI in Modern Language assocation (MLA) format
+- [x] Citation fetching for a given DOI in Modern Language assocation (MLA) format.
-- [x] Citation fetching for a given DOI in Vancouver format
+- [x] Citation fetching for a given DOI in Vancouver format.
 - [x] Labelling copied content in the extension to 4 colors to separate research work.
 - [x] New and improved format for clipboard content, it's summarized content and citations when downloaded as DOC file.
+- [x] Added more automated tests to seleniumTest.js to thoroughly test the functionalities and added unit tests to assess the citation capability.
 - [x] Extension Manifest updated to v3, to make the extension future proof till next version.
+- [x] Came up with a new name ('ClipItPack') to be free from copyright violations!

 ### Future Enhancements: